Table of Contents

 BPOM’s responsibilities encompass:

-These measures are implemented with an objective to maintain continuous compliance with established safety and quality guidelines.
+These measures are implemented with the objective of maintaining continuous compliance with established safety and quality guidelines.

 Meeting Quality Standards for Products in Indonesia